-Use of cosmetics is very common in day-to-day life.
-So, basic knowledge about the ingredients and the types of reactions to those products are necessary to overcome any problem.
+Cosmetics are widespread, and basic knowledge about the ingredients and the type of reactions to those products are necessary to overcome any problem.

 Cosmetics are largely used for beautifying or promoting attractiveness and altered appearance.
-But, these products are not intended to alter or interfere with normal physiology of human skin or body.
-Reactions to cosmetic ingredients is common nowadays, out of which contact dermatitis is very common.
-Most of the cosmetic products do not initially cause a reaction, but on subsequent exposure due to the sensitization cause allergic response.
+But, these products are not intended to alter or interfere with the normal physiology of human skin or body.
+Most cosmetic products do not initially cause a reaction, but subsequent sensitization causes an allergic response.
+Reactions to cosmetic ingredients are common nowadays, out of which contact dermatitis is very common.

-Cosmetic dermatitis predominantly affect females, probably due to their frequent use of cosmetics.
+Cosmetic dermatitis predominantly affects females, probably due to their frequent use of cosmetics.
 Common cosmetic dermatitis due to the use of various cosmetics products are,

 1) Allergic Contact Dermatitis:

 It is the most common adverse reaction to cosmetics.
-The most common site is eyelid.
+The most common site is the eyelid.
 In this, the sufferer will present with redness and scaling of the affected areas.
-This adverse reaction occurs due to hair dye, eye makeup like kajal, mascara, eyeliner, eyeshadow and eyebrow pencil due to various sensitizers in them like paraben, phenylmercuric acetate, etc.
+This adverse reaction occurs due to hair dye, eye makeup like mascara, eyeliner, eyeshadow, and eyebrow pencil due to various sensitizers in them like paraben phenylmercuric acetate, etc.

 2) Contact Urticaria:

-In this, individual presents with multiple hives and flare response to topically applied cosmetics.
-It is basically due to various ingredients of cosmetics like Balsam of Peru, acetic acid, paraben and cinnamic acid.
+In this, the individual presents with multiple hives and flare responses to topically applied cosmetics.
+It is basically due to various ingredients of cosmetics like Balsam of Peru, acetic acid, paraben, and cinnamic acid.

 3) Pigmentary Changes:

-Hyperpigmentation of face also called as Riehl melanosis occurs due to the use of various fragrance ingredients containing cosmetics like benzyl salicylate, sandalwood oil and jasmine absolute.
+Hyperpigmentation of the face, also called Riehl melanosis, occurs due to the use of various fragrance ingredients containing cosmetics like benzyl salicylate, sandalwood oil, and jasmine absolute.

 4) Lichenoid Eruptions: